Freezeh11/IT342-Espelita-StandUpSync/README.md

-# StandUp Sync
+# StandUpSync

 ## Project Description
-**StandUp Sync** is a web-based application designed for efficient data management and user authentication.
+**StandUpSync** is a web-based application designed for efficient data management and user authentication.
 It features a robust full-stack architecture focusing on secure user registration, hashed credential storage, and protected dashboard access.

 ## Technologies Used
 * **Frontend:** React.js (Vite), React Router.